-Until its sale, Jennifer was CEO of Raiser Senior Services, a full-service provider of luxury retirement in the Bay Area, combining excellence in health care, dining, and services with a highly successful long-term care reinsurance program.
-The subject of a case study at the Harvard Business School, Raiser Senior Services was considered a radical innovator in the retirement industry, and a model for maintaining the lowest insurance claim rates in the senior care field.
-Jennifer is the co-author of Designing Retirement Communities for the Future, published by John Wiley and Sons.
-She has written case studies for The Harvard Business School, as well as travel and restaurant features for San Francisco guidebooks.
-Her previous experience includes marketing positions with Procter and Gamble and BBDO/Omnicom Advertising, and management consulting with Fortune 500 corporations.
+Previously, Jennifer was CEO of Raiser Senior Services, a full-service provider of luxury retirement in the Bay Area, combining health care, dining, and long-term care.
+She is the co-author of Designing Retirement Communities for the Future, John Wiley and Sons.
+Her previous experience includes marketing with Procter and Gamble and BBDO/Omnicom Advertising, and management consulting with Fortune 500 corporations.

 A longtime community volunteer, Jennifer has served as a Director of the Silicon Valley Community Foundation, the Peninsula Community Foundation, the Junior Statesmen Foundation, Community Gatepath, and the Coyote Point Museum.
 She serves on the Advisory Council of The Black Rock Arts Foundation, The Crucible, and the Marin Agricultural Land Trust.
 Jennifer received a BA in English Literature and MBA from Harvard University.
 She lives in San Francisco with her husband, a retired English professor, two children, and three flat-coated retrievers.
 Known on the Playa as CocoCabana, she is a Black Rock Ranger and eight-time Burner who camps in her eponymous leopard-upholstered vintage Airstream.

 Rae is a senior philanthropic leader with more than fifteen years experience providing strategic consulting to organizations of all sizes, including family and corporate foundations, leading nonprofits and a wide range of Fortune 500 global corporations.

 Before joining Airbnb, she was the Vice President of the Bay Area office of Rockefeller Philanthropy Advisors (RPA), her funding expertise includes climate change and environmental protection, education, and social entrepreneurship.
 She has also been actively involved in RPA s leadership on the issue of impact investing.